tytydraco/yessleep/out/Tango_Uniform_Love__Battles_Unseen.md

 “You’re finally awake,” she said, her voice carrying a weight that seemed to mirror my own.
 “You’ve been in a coma for weeks.”

 Coma?
 The word echoed in my mind, disjointed and surreal.
-My thoughts raced back to Ethan, the town, the church.
+My thoughts raced back to Ethan.
 But as I tried to grasp those memories, they slipped away like sand through my fingers, leaving only fragments, a sense of dread without form.

 “You’ve been through a lot,” she began, her tone measured.
 “There was an IED explosion.
 We thought we might lose you too.”